Rikopara/Rikopara/README.md

-- Hello there, My name is Mike and i'm doing writing stuff.
-Mostly translating games and mods.
+- Hello there, I'm Riko.
+I do stuff.